Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is acute pericarditis diagnosed?

 Your healthcare provider will examine you and ask you about medical problems that you have had in the past.
-He will listen to your heart.
+He or she will listen to your heart.
 You may also have any of the following tests:

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.